Python-Sargent/Craft/README.md

     /offline [FILE]

 Switch to offline mode.
-FILE specifies the save file to use and defaults to "craft".
+FILE specifies the save file to use and defaults to "OpenCube".

     /online HOST [PORT]